laboon/ebook/text/98_glossary_of_terms.md

 __Qualitative__: Not able to be expressed numerically, such as "the system shall be _extremely_ cool".
 Contrast with __quantitative__.

 __Quality assurance__: Ensuring the quality of software, by a variety of methods.
-Software testing is an important, but not the only, part of.
+Software testing is an important, but not the only, part of quality assurance.

 __Quality attribute__: Another (probably better) term for __non-functional requirement__.